Set up your wall display

 Keeping it always on

-- On an iPad, turn on Guided Access (Settings, then Accessibility) to lock it to Oona so younger kids can't wander off into other apps.
+- On an iPad, turn on Guided Access to lock it to Oona.
 On Android, the same idea is called Screen pinning.

 - Turn the brightness down a little.
-It's a calm background screen, not a billboard, and it'll run cooler all day.
+It's a calm background screen, not a billboard.

 Set an exit PIN

 So the display stays put and little hands can't close it, set a short exit PIN.
-In the app, go to Settings, then Wall display, and choose a 4 to 6 digit PIN.
+Go to More, then Settings, then Wall display, and choose a 4 to 6 digit PIN.
 After that, leaving the wall display asks for the PIN, so only grown-ups can exit it.